-So, we’ve already established that a direct cremation can be arranged for under $1,000, but what is the average cost of a cremation in California?
+So, we’ve already established that a direct cremation can be arranged for under $1,000 in some areas, but what is the average cost of a cremation in California?
 This all depends on the type of cremation service you opt for, as a cremation with a memorial service will still cost upwards of $2,300.
-However, you could pay more for a more elaborate service, or less for a direct cremation.
+However, you could pay more for a more elaborate service or less for direct cremation.

 What is the least expensive cremation service?

 The cremated remains are returned to the next of kin after everything has been taken care of.
-A family can choose to hold a memorial service if they wish when they are ready, and this can even be conducted at home for a much lesser cost.
+A family can hold a memorial service if they wish when they are ready, and this can even be conducted at home for much less.

 Direct cremation cost comparison in the top 10 cities in California